IRS publications provide answers on nearly every tax topic you're likely to face.

 Accessing IRS publications

-All IRS publications can be downloaded online directly from the IRS website in portable document format, also known as PDF.
+All IRS publications can be downloaded online directly from the IRS website in PDF format.
 The IRS always has the latest version of each publication available online so there is no need to sort through various versions of the same publication.

-Many of the most popular publications are also available in HTML form on the IRS website, with hyperlinks that allow you to navigate quickly within the publication.
+Many of the most popular publications are also available in web-page form on the IRS website, with links that allow you to navigate quickly within the publication.
 You can also ask the IRS to mail you copies of publications.

 IRS publication languages